jajkor/Bex/README.md

 # Bex - Boolean Expression Interpreter

-Bex is a simple interpreter for a language designed to work with boolean expressions and circuits.
+Bex is a simple interpreter for a language designed for modeling boolean expressions and digital logic circuits

 ## Building the Project

 1. Make sure you have CMake installed
 2. Create a build directory: `mkdir build && cd build`
 3. Run CMake: `cmake ..`
-4. Build the project: `make`
+4. Build the project: `cmake --build .`

 ## Running Bex